matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/hello-world.md

 - Download and install [Node](https://nodejs.org/en/download).
 - Download and install [`nvm`](https://github.com/nvm-sh/nvm#installing-and-updating) to change the running Node version to latest use command `nvm use --lts`.
 - Use the `yarn` or `npm` package manager.
 We recommend using `yarn`.
 To install `yarn`, follow the [Yarn installation guide](https://yarnpkg.com/getting-started/install).
-- A wallet with sufficient Sepolia or Göerli `ETH` on L1 to pay for bridging funds to zkSync and deploying smart contracts.
+- A wallet with sufficient (Sepolia or Goerli) ETH on L1 to pay for bridging funds to zkSync and deploying smart contracts.
-  - You can get Sepolia or Göerli ETH from the following faucets:
+  - You can get Sepolia or Goerli ETH from the following faucets:
     - Chainstack [Sepolia faucet](https://faucet.chainstack.com/sepolia-testnet-faucet), [Goerli faucet](https://faucet.chainstack.com/goerli-faucet/)
     - Alchemy [Sepolia faucet](https://sepoliafaucet.com/), [Goerli faucet](https://goerlifaucet.com/)
     - [Paradigm Goerli faucet](https://faucet.paradigm.xyz/)